leifliddy/asahi-fedora-usb/README.md

 ```
 **note:** ```qemu-user-static``` is only needed if building on a non-```aarch64``` system.

-- Until version 15.x is released for Fedora, install mksoi from git:
+- Until version 15.x is released for Fedora, install mkosi from git:
 `python3 -m pip install --user git+https://github.com/systemd/mkosi.git@v15.1`